Table of Contents

 9. Throw On a Scarf or Turtleneck

-One option would be to wear a turtleneck that covers it up until it fades.
-If the weather’s warm, a fancy scarf will do the trick.
-There’s no reason why you can’t look cute while concealing a hickey.
-Switch up your style every couple of days to make it less obvious.
+Wear a turtleneck until it fades.
+If the weather’s warm, use a scarf.
+You can look cute while concealing a hickey.
+Switch up your style every couple days to make it less obvious.

 10. Get Laser Treatment

-You read right!
-For roughly $350 or more, you can book a laser treatment session with a qualified dermatologist to get rid of your hickey.
-While it may sound like a drastic move, it is extremely effective in fading bruises.
-The specific type of laser used in these treatments targets the blood cells that pool underneath the skin surface.
-It breaks them up to catalyze the healing process.
-These pooled blood cells are what cause the discoloration.
+Yes, really.
+For roughly $350 or more, you can book a laser treatment session with a dermatologist to get rid of your hickey.
+It’s drastic, but it’s extremely effective.
+The laser targets pooled blood cells underneath your skin surface and breaks them up to accelerate healing.
+Those pooled blood cells are what cause the discoloration.